 For clients that are suitable laser and IPL therapy is used to reduce further bacteria levels of the skin and aid in the prevention of secondary infections.
 Contraindications of using this type of device would include pregnancy, high blood pressure, heart conditions, epilepsy, asthma or darker skinned people.

 Good acne treatment does not end at the clinic, being aware of lifestyle habits and taking the home care advice and implementing it rounds off the treatment of acne.

-Over cleansing.
-Despite skin cleanliness and eliminating contaminants and hair soil is regarded as a best practice.
-Cleansing beyond twice a day can cause more breakout problems.
+Although skin cleanliness and eliminating contaminants and hair soil is regarded as a best practice, cleansing beyond twice a day can cause more breakout problems.
 Over cleansing strips, the skin of moisture irritates the skin and can cause secondary infections to take hold easier.

-Acne is the bane of so many people’s lives but with a regular professional treatment plan, some examination and changes to lifestyle habits and taking control of emotional stressors it is manageable if not curable.
+Acne is the bane of so many people’s lives, yet, with a regular professional treatment plan, some examination and changes to lifestyle habits and taking control of emotional stressors, it is manageable, if not curable.